 An offer of composition is a legal provision under Singapore law that allows individuals to settle certain minor offences by paying a specified amount, referred to as a composition sum, without going through Court proceedings.

 This mechanism is commonly used for regulatory breaches, traffic violations, and other non-serious offences.
-It is outlined under the Criminal Procedure Code (CPC), Section 241, which empowers authorised agencies to issue such offers.
+It is set out in Section 241 of the Criminal Procedure Code (CPC), which empowers authorised agencies to issue such offers.

 In essence, the offer of composition meaning is a way to avoid prosecution while resolving the matter efficiently.
-Once the composition sum is paid, the case is considered closed, and no criminal conviction is recorded for the offender in most situations.
+Once the composition sum is paid, the case is closed, and no criminal conviction is recorded against the offender in most cases.

 However, this option is at the discretion of the issuing authority, such as the Traffic Police, Land Transport Authority (LTA), or National Environment Agency (NEA).
-Not all offences qualify for composition, and eligibility depends on factors such as the severity of the offence and the offender’s prior record.
+Not all offences qualify for composition, and eligibility depends on factors such as the offence’s severity and the offender’s prior record.

 How Does An Offer Of Composition Work?